-If any of these scenarios develop for the front window of your car, immediately call an automotive glass repair company.
-Some auto glass repair providers will promote discounts if multiple chips or cracks are repaired at the same time.
-After properly trimming and cleaning, the technician applies the new adhesive agent, replaces the gasket, and finally installs the new car glass very carefully and accurately.
-When there is only a small amount of damage present, a car glass repair is much more likely to be successful.
+If any of these scenarios develop for your car's front window, call an automotive glass repair company right away.
+Some auto glass repair providers offer discounts if multiple chips or cracks are repaired at once.
+After properly trimming and cleaning, the technician applies a new adhesive agent, replaces the gasket, and carefully installs the new car glass.
+When there's only a small amount of damage present, car glass repair is much more likely to be successful.

-Even if the crack or chip is relatively small, repairing the car glass could leave a slight mark and that could damage the driver's vision.
+Even if the crack or chip is relatively small, repairing the car glass could leave a slight mark and that could impair the driver's vision.
 However, each case should be evaluated individually, but as a general rule, if the damaged area is less than the size of a dollar, repairing a car glass is very likely to be an option.
 Replacement is almost always prescribed whenever the inner glass has been damaged, regardless of whether or not the damage reaches the outer layer of the glass.
 If repair or replacement isn't done properly and professionally, the car glass won't have adequate stability.